 15. SOCAN's proposed royalties and minima set out in section 3 are neither fair nor equitable when applied to the Objector's enterprise.
 In particular, the proposed rates, rate base, and minima do not reflect a fair, reasonable and appropriate value of SOCAN's enforceable repertoire, and do not reflect the doctrine of technological neutrality, the nature of the Objector's service, the regulatory environment in which it operates, the degree to which it enables access to content for remote communities in Canada, or the risks taken or investments made by the Objector.
 Other tariffs take these kinds of factors into account, but the Tariff does not.
 16. The proposed rates are also excessive compared to rates charged for similar uses and do not reasonably reflect the amount, type or impact of music use by the Objector.
 17. The rate base for the Tariff contained within its revenue definitions captures revenues that are irrelevant to the rights administered by SOCAN.
-18. The hybrid between revenue-based royalties and per play royalties proposed in the Tariff provides no certainty for calculating royalties due as part of the necessary budgetary planning for any service.
+18. The hybrid between revenue-based royalties and per play royalties proposed in the Tariff provides no certainty for calculating royalties due as part of the necessary budgetary planning for a satellite radio service.
 19. The minima, including the free stream rate, are commercially unreasonable and inequitable.
 The "greater of" minimum rate model is commercially unreasonable, inherently inequitable and provides no certainty for calculating royalties.
+In the context of a single user tariff where the user earns significant revenues year after year, there is no need for a minimum rate mechanism at all.